tektutor/openshift-july-2025/Day2/README.md

 ## Info - OpenShift Master Node
 <pre>
-- this can be Physical Server or a Virtual Machine locally or on cloud with some Operating System installed in it
+- this can be Physical Server or a Virtual Machine locally or on cloud with RHCOS Operating System installed in it
 - this nodes comes with pre-installed Podman Container Engine and CRI-O container runtime
+- common components
+   - kube-proxy
+   - CoreDNS
+   - kubelet
 - In Kubernetes/Openshift Master Nodes a special set of components will be running
 - the special set of components are officially referred as Control Plan Components
 - control plane components